spraakbanken/multigec-2025/ack/en.md

 Andrew Caines has been supported by Cambridge University Press & Assessment.
-Thanks to Diane Nicholls and Paula Buttery for co-preparation of the Write \& Improve Corpus 2024.
-Thanks also to Christopher Bryant for discussion around the use of ERRANT cross-linguistically.
+Thanks to Diane Nicholls and Paula Buttery for co-preparation of the Write & Improve Corpus 2024.